ministryofjustice/moj-frontend/docs/components/add-another/_stacked-layout.md

 Use the [GOV.UK ‘check answers’ pattern](https://design-system.service.gov.uk/patterns/check-answers/) to enable users to edit their items after submitting them.

-### Example of the stacked layout with radio buttons
+### Example of the stacked layout with radio buttons [#example-of-the-stacked-layout-with-radio-buttons-stacked]

 <p><img src="{{ 'assets/images/add-another-stacked.png' | rev | url }}" alt="A screen showing an MOJ header and footer.
 The page contains a caption with some personal identifiers, including date of birth.
 The H1 is 'Tom Walker' and the H2 is 'Add a course'.
 Then there's the heading 'Course 1' and 2 field labels.
 They are 'Enter the course name' and 'Enter the course provider'.
 Underneath the fields is a question 'How long does the course last?' with 4 radio options.
 There's a horizontal line and then a grey button with the content 'Add another course'."></p>